What Is RapidAPI and Why Ludo Developers Use It

 }

-// Poll game state every 500ms (necessary for REST-based APIs)
+// Poll game state every 500ms (required for REST-based APIs)

 async function pollGameState(roomId) {